Caring For Your Jewelry

 - Do not wear gold plated items during strenuous activity to prolong the life of your plating.

-To clean your plated jewelry: Gentle rub the surface using a soft jewelry cloth to remove any dirt or surface debris and to restore shine.
+To clean your plated jewelry: Gentle rub the surface using a soft cloth, such as the Tiger Gems ultra suede pouch, to remove any dirt or surface debris and to restore shine.
 Fill a bowl with warm soapy water.
 Use lukewarm, not hot, water.
 Add a few drops of dish soap that doesn't leave a film.
 Use a soft toothbrush to gently scrub in the tight places, especially underneath the stone.
 Rinse and dry thoroughly with a soft cloth.

 Under the plating, your item is made of solid sterling silver.
 Over time it will eventually start to tarnish and will require maintenance.
 You will have to take care of it just like you would any piece of sterling silver jewelry and polish it with a silver cleaning cloth.